zuozhenggh/learning-library/ospa-library/appdev/application-development-lab/oda-lab/oda-labguide.md

 **Lab Objectives**

-In this lab, you will create a skill that can be used for interactions with a pizzeria, including ordering pizzas and canceling orders.
+In this lab, you will create a skill that can be used by customers to interact with Mama Maggy stores, including ordering pizzas and canceling orders.
 As part of this process, you will:
 * Define intents, utterances, entities.
 * Design a conversation flow.
 * Validate, debug and test your skill.
+* Integrate your the skill with your WebApp/Mobile App

 **Intended Audience**